The location of the land you purchase may be the most important decision. Your home location will be very important to you for a lot of reasons:

 - The school district, if you have school-aged children

-- Where do you frequently like to go to see movies or get pizza, for recreation, restaurants and conveniences?
+- Where do you frequently like to go to see movies, to get pizza, for recreation, restaurants and conveniences?

 Your final choice of land is affected by your budget.